 Keeping your messages short is vital now as people tend to skim-read emails on the go, but it’s not just about that.
 Imagery can impact your customers in other ways.

 Personalizing the imagery in your emails allows you to build an emotional connection with your customers, driving them to take action and potentially influencing their buying decisions.

 One of the other advantages of pictures is their flexibility.

 You can use images in many ways, from showcasing products to illustrating the benefits of a particular product or just brightening a customer’s day.

 There are just a few things to consider.

 Additionally, you can personalize images to specific customers by their data, preferences, and their location.

 Cart abandonment, poor engagement, and lack of follow-up all affect your bottom line.
 However, you can overcome them with email personalization.

-Reaching out to customers can get them back on track and keep them from abandoning their cart.
-For instance, you could send
+Reaching out to customers can get them back on track and keep them from abandoning their carts.
+For instance, you could send: